 As my guide told me, the MOD have encouraged young families to move back into these former RAF houses at Upper Heyford.
 As many as 300 have been sold into private hands so far, although an MOD plan to build a further 10,000 homes was blocked by the local council.

 Filmmakers, too, have been drawn to the empty streets and houses at Upper Heyford.
 While much of the base’s residential area is lying in various states of dereliction – the hospital building for example, while awaiting a new buyer, has fallen prey to vandals and graffiti – a few structures have been immortalised.
-We drove past a supermarket forecourt that I immediately recognised from the zombie movie World War Z. Bubble letters above the boarded-up entrance spelled out, “Welcome to your store!”
+We drove past the Base Exchange forecourt that I immediately recognised from the zombie movie World War Z. Bubble letters above the boarded-up entrance spelled out, “Welcome to your store!”

 That wasn’t the first time Upper Heyford has featured on the silver screen, either.
 It starred as a USAFE base in West Germany, for the 1982 Bond film Octopussy; it had its name changed to ‘Lower Heyford’ for a feature in the drama series 24, while in The Fourth Protocol it stood in for the fictional ‘RAF Baywaters.’